 Humber River Hospital is now offering virtual urgent care visits to make it easier for patients (10 years or older) to access the care they need.
-If you are age 18 and up, you can now book a virtual appointment to connect with the doctor via secure video using Microsoft Teams.
+You can now book a virtual appointment to connect with the doctor via secure video using Microsoft Teams.

 Please review this page to learn more about who should book a Virtual Urgent Care appointment, how to book an appointment and more.

 • Virtual visits are available 7 days a week from 5:00 p.m. to 10:00 p.m., on a first-come, first-served basis

 • Virtual urgent care bookings open at 4 p.m. each day and close at 9:30 p.m. or when all appointments have been filled

 If all virtual visit slots are full, go to your nearest Emergency Department or urgent care clinic in-person.

 The Humber River Hospital Emergency Department is still available for walk-in visits if you need urgent care.
 Learn more about the safety precautions we have in place.